yushasama/montecarlo-benchmarking-engine/README.md

 * Remainder trials (`n % batch`) fall back to scalar logic
 * Ensures all `n` trials are run without vector masking complexity

+### 7. **Parquet Export for Efficient Disk I/O**

+Human-readable formats like CSV are useful, but slow and bulky under scale.
+To optimize data persistence and post-simulation analytics:

+* Results are exported as both CSV (readability) and Parquet (columnar binary format)
+* Parquet reduces file size and improves write/read throughput significantly on large benchmark runs
+* Enables seamless integration with analytical databases, profilers, and observability stacks

+### 8. **ClickHouse Ingestion for Scalable Performance Analytics**

+Unlike traditional row-store databases (e.g., PostgreSQL, MySQL), ClickHouse stores data in a columnar format, which allows it to scan only the relevant columns during analytical queries—dramatically reducing I/O. It also uses vectorized execution and compression to maximize CPU efficiency and memory throughput, making it ideal for processing dense benchmarking telemetry at scale.

+To analyze performance trends across simulation runs:

+* Each run appends to `db/db.parquet` and ingests to Clickhouse (IF `insert_db=false` flag is  used with `scripts/run_perf.sh`).
+In turn, this maintains a local backup of our database while updating our Clickhouse database.
+* This serves as both a high-throughput ingest format and a persistent backup
+* ClickHouse enables millisecond-latency queries on multi-million-row benchmarking datasets
+* Combined with Grafana, this forms a full telemetry pipeline:
+  >[Engine → Metrics → Parquet → ClickHouse → Grafana]

 ---

 ## Benchmark-Oriented Design Summary